Robbinsville High School (New Jersey): History and facilities

 There was a great struggle in the community to get the high school approved, and when it was approved, the vote was extremely close, with a referendum passing in 2001 by a 51-49% margin to approve the construction of a $50 million high school building, while a separate ballot for a pool price at $4.4 million was rejected.
 The school was first opened in 2004 as a wing in the middle school to house ninth graders.
 The plan was to start with only freshmen and each year fill in an additional grade.
 In 2005, the new high school building opened.

 By the 2006–07 school year, only students in 12th grade from Robbinsville Township were attending Lawrence High School in Lawrence Township, as part of the final year of a sending/receiving relationship with the Lawrence Township Public Schools.
 With the start of the 2007–08 school year, the sending relationship had ended.
 As of 2008, Robbinsville High School serves all of Robbinsville Township's high school students on site.
 The school graduated its first class of 150 students in June 2008.

 The school features a large common area with an atrium to serve as a cafeteria as well as several other purposes, an attached music wing, a central hallway which connects the commons area to the four main wings, the kitchen, the black box theater, the 1,000-seat auditorium with a 12 ft opera pit, the gymnasium wing (including a main gym, auxiliary gym, the weight room, locker rooms, and the trainer's office), and the main office as well as administrators offices on the first floor and contains much technology including a recording studio.
 Outside, there is a rubberized turf football field along with a track, an aerial obstacle course, and numerous sports fields for all seasons.

+The foundations of two tennis courts had shifted over time, leading to cracking and instability and were shut down sometime before 2022.
+As of June 2026, these courts are yet to see any signs of repair, maintenance, or even demolition, especially considering the school's ongoing budgetary issues.